• Documentation

 4. Enter a Description (optional).
 This appears in the detection details, and can provide additional context about why the terms are sensitive to your organization.

-5. Enter the terms or phrases to detect, separated by a comma.
-An alert will be generated when ANY of the terms are detected.
+• terms or phrases to detect, separated by a comma.
+Alerts are generated when ANY of the terms are detected.

 Custom detection form showing name, description, and terms to detect fields.